-Rest of World acquisition and integration expenses decreased to \$1.7 million in 2021 compared to \$2.8 million in 2020, due primarily to a reduction in costs associated with tuck-in acquisitions.
+Europe acquisition and integration expenses decreased to \$1.7 million in 2021 compared to \$2.8 million in 2020, due primarily to a reduction in costs associated with tuck-in acquisitions.

-All Other acquisition and integration expenses decreased to \$3.9 million in 2021 compared to \$21.1 million in 2020, due primarily to lower acquisition and integration costs relating to the Legacy Primo business.
+Other acquisition and integration expenses decreased to \$3.9 million in 2021 compared to \$21.1 million in 2020, due primarily to lower acquisition and integration costs relating to the Legacy Primo business.

-Goodwill and Intangible Asset Impairment Charges
+Impairment Charges

-Goodwill and intangible asset impairment charges decreased to nil in 2021 compared to \$115.2 million in 2020.
-Goodwill and intangible asset impairment charges as a percentage of revenue was nil in 2021 compared to 5.9% in 2020.
+Impairment charges decreased to nil in 2021 compared to \$115.2 million in 2020.
+Impairment charges as a percentage of revenue was nil in 2021 compared to 5.9% in 2020.

-North America goodwill and intangible asset impairment charges decreased to nil in 2021 compared to \$1.2 million in 2020 due primarily to the non-recurrence of impairment charges recorded in the prior year on certain of our Canadian trademarks.
+North America impairment charges decreased to nil in 2021 compared to \$1.2 million in 2020 due primarily to the non-recurrence of impairment charges recorded in the prior year on certain of our Canadian trademarks.

-Rest of World goodwill and intangible asset impairment charges decreased to nil in 2021 compared to \$114.0 million in 2020 due primarily to the non-recurrence of impairment charges recorded in the prior year as a result of general deterioration in economic and market conditions in which we operate arising from COVID-19 and revised projections of future operating results.
+Europe impairment charges decreased to nil in 2021 compared to \$114.0 million in 2020 due primarily to the non-recurrence of impairment charges recorded in the prior year as a result of general deterioration in economic and market conditions in which we operate arising from COVID-19 and revised projections of future operating results.